Subject Area: Sports & Leisure

 Unit 3: Sports Organisation and Development.
 Method of assessment: exam.

-Unit 5: Organisation of Sports Events.
+Unit 5: Performance Analysis in Sport.
 Method of assessment: coursework.

 Unit 17: Sports Injuries and Rehabilitation.
 Method of assessment: coursework.

 In addition to all the above, for the diploma you will study:

 Performance Analysis in Sport and Exercise; Working Safely in Sport Exercise, Health and Leisure; Practical Skills in Sport and Physical Activities; Health and Fitness Testing for Sport; Sport and Exercise Psychology; Preparing to Work in Sport; Physical Activities for Specific Groups.

 This qualification is not just about being able to play sport: it will provide learners with the skills, knowledge and understanding to progress into higher education on a sport-related course such as Sport and Physical Education, Sport Science, Sport Coaching and Development, or Sport and Leisure Management.

 The last Olympic gold medal that was actually made from gold was awarded in 1912.